Solanace/Systems-Notes/notes.md

 #### Network Connection Types
 * Stream Sockets
 	* Reliable 2-way commnication
-	* Must be connected on both ends-
+	* Must be connected on both ends
 	* Data is received in the order it is sent (harder than it sounds)
 	* Most use the Transmisson Control Protacol (TCP)
 * Datagram Sockets
-	* "Connectionless" - an established connection is not required
+	* Connectionless; an established connection is not required
 	* Data sent may be received out of order, if at all
-	* Significantly faster - ironically, streaming services use datagram sockets
+	* Significantly faster; ironically, streaming services use datagram sockets
-	* Uses the User Datagram Protocol
+	* Uses the User Datagram Protocol (UDP)

 ---